Kareande/lchl-mhw-events/README.md

     **For reference only, not runnable!**

 **cmpndDataProcessing** contains code for:
-    (1)categorizing the LChl and MHW data as either "event" or "no event" in their respective datasets, (2)condensing day, month, and year data into "days since" column (3)condensing lat and lon data into one "location" column (4)adding lags to the LChl and MHW datasets (5)categorizing events within the compound dataset as "no event", "mhw event", "lchl event" or "compound event", (6)splitting the compound dataset into training and testing datasets (6)balancing the training dataset
+    (1)categorizing LChl and MHW observations as "event" or "no event" in their respective datasets, (2)splitting the LChl and MHW datasets into training and testing datasets, (3)adding lags to the LChl and MHW testing datasets, (4)merging the LChl and MHW data to create compound training and testing datasets, (5)categorizing compound observations as "no event", "mhw event", "lchl event" or "compound event", (6)balancing the categories in the LChl and MHW training datasets,

 **cmpndExplTrainRF** contains code for:
-    (1)using grid search for paramaterization of compound RF model, (2)graphing accuracy of mtry and min n parameters
+    (1)using grid search for tuning parameters of RF model, (2)graphing accuracy of mtry and min n parameters

 **cmpndRefTrainTestRF** contains code for:
-    (1)refined training of compound RF model based on exploratory results, (2)graphing of optimal combinations of mtry and min n parameters, (3)testing accuracy of compound RF model predictions using randomForests package, (4)producing confusion matrix to visualize model accuracy
+    (1)refined training of compound RF model based on exploratory results, (2)graphing of optimal combinations of mtry and min n parameters, (3)graphing of variable importance,

-**cmpndRefTrainTestTidyRF** contains code for:
-    (1)refined training of compound RF model based on exploratory results, (2)graphing optimal combinations of mtry and min n parameters, (3)testing accuracy of compound RF model predictions using tidymodels parsnip, (4)producing confusion matrix to visualize model accuracy
+    (3)testing accuracy of model predictions on several lags, (4)producing confusion matrix to visualize model accuracy

-**cmpndUnlaggedRF** contains code for:
-    (1)categorizing the LChl and MHW data as either event or not event in their respective datasets, (2)categorizing events within the compound dataset as no event, mhw event, lchl event or compound event, (3)balancing the compound dataset,
-    (4)training compound event RF model,
-    (5)testing compound event RF model
-    **The following sections must be ran independently: Exploratory Train, Refined Train, and Test.**

 **lchlRF** contains code for:
-    (1)categorizing Lchl data as negligable, moderate, severe, and extreme, (2)balancing LChl dataset,
+    (1)categorizing Lchl data as negligable, moderate, strong, severe, or extreme, (2)splitting of LChl dataset into training and testing sets, (3)balancing the LChl training dataset,
-    (3)training LChl event RF model,
+    (3)training LChl RF model,
-    (4)testing LChl event RF model
+    (4)testing LChl RF model
-    **The following sections must be ran independently: Exploratory Train, Refined Train, and Test.**
+    **The following sections must be ran independently: (1) Exploratory Train, (2) Refined Train and Testing.**

-Unprocessed, unbalanced data can be found here: https://www.dropbox.com/sh/3locafvuzq9tylg/AAB5bwDgFJCzlJ-NLKiNwmbTa?dl=0What All other datasets (balanced, categorized, compounded) are created within the code.
+Raw or unprocessed data can be found here: https://www.dropbox.com/sh/3locafvuzq9tylg/AAB5bwDgFJCzlJ-NLKiNwmbTa?dl=0What All other datasets (balanced, categorized, compounded) are created within the code.